"What's the difference between a Capri ferry and a Capri hydrofoil?"

 |TIP: Before you leave the ship do this: look through the window and see if the seas are calm or choppy.
 If they are even a little bit choppy, that means that on the open seas and onboard the little hydrofoil, it will be felt much more!
 If you are prone to a motion sickness, make sure you get a pill while still onboard the ship (ask the guest relations or in the infirmary) and take it ahead!|

 As you walk out of the huge building of Naples’s Stazione Marittima cruise terminal, walk past all the taxi drivers that will surround you trying to take you for a whole day tour (they can't take you to Capri as it is an island ;)).

 Walk towards the main street and Castel Nuovo you will see ahead of you.
-At the end of the big parking lot and then turn right towards the flat long building with a Mollo Beverello sign on it.
+At the end of the big parking lot turn left towards the flat long building with a Mollo Beverello sign on it.

 This is where you will get your tickets for the Capri hydrofoil.

-As you are standing in front of the Molo Beverello building, go round its right hand corner, facing the main street, not the sea.
-There, you will see a number of different windows belonging to different companies selling tickets to Capri, Sorrento, Ischia and other destinations.
+In the back of the Mollo Beverello building you will see a number of different windows belonging to different companies selling tickets to Capri, Sorrento, Ischia and other destinations.

 TIP: Before you stand in line of the booth advertising your preferred time, make sure you have euro cash on you!!!
 They do not accept credit cards.